wagtail/wagtail/docs/core_components/search/indexing.rst

 To make a model searchable, you'll firstly need to add it into the search index.
 All pages, images and documents are indexed for you and you can start searching them right away.

-If you have created some extra fields in a subclass of Page or Image, you may want to add these new fields to the search index too so a users search query will match on their content.
+If you have created some extra fields in a subclass of Page or Image, you may want to add these new fields to the search index too so that a user's search query will match on their content.
 See :ref:`wagtailsearch_indexing_fields` for info on how to do this.

 If you have a custom model that you would like to make searchable, see :ref:`wagtailsearch_indexing_models`.